 2) Does it overturn Citizens United?
 No. The Democracy for All Amendment would make it possible to overturn Citizens United, but it does not provide any guarantees.

 3) Does it shift power from the Supreme Court back to We The People?
 Yes.
 The first two sections of the Democracy for All amendment are designed to allow Congress and the states to enact meaningful campaign finance reforms without the Supreme Court preventing those reforms from being enforced.
 That is the amendment’s greatest strength.

 4) Does it appeal to both Democrats and Republicans?
-Somewhat.
-Because the Democracy for Amendment does not single out corporations or unions it has more bipartisan appeal than other proposals.
+It should.
+Because the Democracy for Amendment does not single out corporations or unions, or take extreme measures like abolishing all corporate constitutional rights, it has more bipartisan appeal than many other proposals.

-Wolf PAC is a political action committee that is attempting to pass an amendment by getting states to call for an Article V convention.
-If 34 states call for the same constitutional convention, a convention will occur where an amendment or amendments can be proposed.
-The language Wolf PAC has used most recently calls for…
+Wolf PAC is a political action committee that is attempting to pass an amendment by getting states to call for an Article V convention, which is a constitutional convention that would occur if 34 states call for a convention on the same topic. the Amendments can then be proposed at the convention, and if they emerge from the convnention they would go to the States for ratification.
+The language Wolf PAC has used most recently* calls for…

 “A convention to propose amendments in order to address concerns such as those raised by the decision of the United states Supreme Court in Citizens United v.
 Federal Election Commission and related cases and events, including those occurring long before or afterward, or for a substantially similar purpose, and desires that the convention should be so limited.”